 The Auditing process

-CodeHawks ensures the security of the protocols and teams we assist through an innovative process of private and community code reviews.
+Cyfrin CodeHawks ensures the security of the protocols and teams we assist through an innovative private and community code review process.

-To learn more about how the competitive audit works from an auditor perspective, check out auditors.
+To learn more about how competitive audit works from an auditor's perspective, check out Auditors.

-Ensuring the security of protocols and their users it's our top priority, making the process for developers and protocol's teams as smooth as possible, is our second:
+Ensuring the security of protocols and their users is our top priority, and making the process for developers and protocol teams as smooth as possible is our second:

-In this page you'll learn how your journey to securing your code base will look like and what you'll need to ensure full coverage of your protocol.
+This page outlines your journey to securing your code base and what you'll need to ensure complete coverage of your protocol.

 1. Request an audit

-Our team will get back to your within two days to organise a screening call and assess the properties of your project and code base.
+Our team will contact you within two days to arrange a screening call and assess the properties of your project and code base.

-The CodeHawks team will reach out to you to discuss your audit scope, expected timeline, and requirements necessary to initiate an audit.
-Additionally, they will provide recommendations on the ideal auditing path to take.
+The CodeHawks team will contact you to discuss your audit scope, expected timeline, and requirements necessary to initiate an audit.
+They will also provide recommendations on the ideal auditing path to take.

 Check out our guidelines for more information on what is required to start an audit.